apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

     `CUBE|ROLLUP` is just a syntax sugar for `GROUPING SETS`, please refer to the sections above for how to translate `CUBE|ROLLUP` to `GROUPING SETS`. `group_expression` can be treated as a single-group `GROUPING SETS` under this context.
 For multiple `GROUPING SETS` in the `GROUP BY` clause, we generate a single `GROUPING SETS` by doing a cross-product of the original `GROUPING SETS`s.
+For nested `GROUPING SETS` in the `GROUP BY` clause, we generate a top-level `GROUING SETS` by expand selected grouping sets of nested group elements.
 For example, `GROUP BY warehouse, GROUPING SETS((product), ()), GROUPING SETS((location, size), (location), (size), ())` and `GROUP BY warehouse, ROLLUP(product), CUBE(location, size)` is equivalent to `GROUP BY GROUPING SETS(